-This slightly modified route starts near Passo Rolle - one of the most scenic mountain passes in the Italian Dolomites and traverse through the heart of the group.
+This slightly modified route starts near Passo Rolle - one of the most scenic mountain passes in the Italian Dolomites and traverses through the heart of the group.
 There are a few beginner via ferratas and summit extensions you can do along this crossing.

 Pale di San Martino lies in the beautiful Trentino region of Italy and it isn't exactly an obvious choice for overseas travellers, but that's what makes it great in my eyes!
 A truly off the beaten path experience.

 5. Alta Via 4

 This is my favourite Alta Via out of the ones I've done.
 Even though it is the shortest it's definitely the most challenging!

 There is a via ferrata to be tackled on all but first and last day of the Alta Via 4 but you won't forget those views for the rest of you life!

 This 6 day traverse begins near San Candido in the North and finishes ca. 100 kilometres later in the little town of Pozzale in the Southern Part of the Dolomites.

 6. Tre Cime National Park Traverse

 Tre Cime National Park is the most famous park in the Dolomites.
 Most tourists flocking this way focus on the Tre Cime loop day hike.
 However beautiful this hike is, it is also extremely busy.

 Those who dug for information a bit deeper might have heard of the via ferratas Innerkofler or Torre di Toblin.
 Two classic via ferrata routes within the park, both starting at the picture perfect rifugio Locatelli.

 If you want to experience Tre Cime NP away from the crowds but still see a lot of its highlight (including the ones I mentioned above) consider this 4 day backpacking trip starting with the hike through Val Fiscalina - one of the most impressive valleys in the Dolomites and ending with via ferrata Merlone.